Silverman-Lab/Interval-Null-DE-DA/README.md

 ## Purpose

-This repo contains code and output files used in the publication "Replacing Normalizations with Interval Assumptions Improves the Rigor and Robustness of Differential Expression and Differential Abundance Analyses."
+This repo contains updated code for BMC Bioinformatics for the paper "Replacing Normalizations with Interval Assumptions Enhances Differential Expression and Differential
+Abundance Analyses"

+See prior release for code used for the preprint paper.

 ## Notes on Requirements